Andrea Cornwell is a producer working across feature film, documentary and television.

 Her most recent released film is the award-winning feature APOSTASY which premiered at the 2017 Toronto International Film Festival, followed by festival plays at San Sebastian, London and Mumbai.
 The film is backed by the BFI, Creative England, BBC Films and Great Point Media.
 APOSTASY was released in cinemas by Curzon Artificial Eye in 2018.
 The film was nominated for three BIFAs and a BAFTA, and won numerous awards including WGGB Best Debut, IWC BFI Prize and Best British Film at the Screen Awards.

 In 2015 Andrea became the head of Grain Labs - a new feature film venture from the team behind the Oscar-nominated film "Virunga".
-Grain Labs is a development fund to produce theatrical films and feature documentaries.
-With Grain Labs, Andrea produced the documentary BRUCE LEE & THE OUTLAW with director Joost Vandebrug, and is currently in post production on the feature documentary THE SEAHORSE with director Jeanie Finlay launching at Tribeca Film Festival in 2019.
+With Grain Labs, Andrea produced the multi award-winning documentary BRUCE LEE & THE OUTLAW with director Joost Vandebrug, and SEAHORSE with director Jeanie Finlay launching at Tribeca Film Festival in 2019.

 Previous released films include the adaptation of the bestselling novel SUITE FRANCAISE.
 The film stars Michelle Williams, Matthias Schoenaerts, Kristin Scott Thomas, Ruth Wilson, Sam Riley and Margot Robbie and was a production for eOne, TF1, The Weinstein Company and BBC Films.